Time of supply

 2. When payment is received.

-For more details, please refer to the e-Tax guide on GST: Time of Supply Rules (PDF, 565KB).
+For more details, please refer to the e-Tax guide on GST: Time of Supply Rules (PDF, 435KB).

 Special time of supply rule for gold

-For sale of gold, you have up to 90 days from the date of delivery to issue a tax invoice and account for GST if you have not received payment and fixed the gold price for invoicing purpose at the time of delivery.
+For sale of gold, you have up to 90 days from the date of delivery of the gold to issue a tax invoice and account for GST, if you have not received payment and fixed the gold price for invoicing purpose at the time of delivery.

-When you received payment within the 90-day period, you must account for GST and issue a tax invoice for the amount received on the date of payment.
+When you receive payment for the gold, including partial payments, within the 90-day period, you must account for GST and issue a tax invoice for the amount received on the date of payment.
 This is regardless whether the gold price is fixed.

-Gold price not fixed up to the 90th day
+If gold price is not fixed by the 90th day

-You must account for GST and issue a tax invoice based on the open market value (OMV) on the 90th day.
+You must account for GST and issue a tax invoice based on the open market value (OMV) of the gold on the 90th day.

 Example: Price of gold not fixed up to 90th day